 - Open Water Diver (for a minimum of 6 months)

 - Advanced Open Water Diver

 - Rescue Diver

 You must also have logged over 100 open water dives before becoming an open water scuba instructor.
 Once you have achieved all the above, you can enrol on the IDC.
 Realistically, don’t aim to rush it all.
-It took me almost a year to complete the courses and gain enough experience in the water to feel ready for the IDC and IE. The more time you can spend diving in different areas whilst practicing important skills such as dive planning, dive leading, navigation and rescues, the better.
+It took me almost a year to complete the courses and gain enough experience in the water to feel ready for the IDC and IE – and that is quick by many peoples view!
+The more time you can spend diving in different areas whilst practicing important skills such as dive planning, dive leading, navigation and rescue scenarios, the better.

 If you have never done any diving before, make sure you read my blog on what beginners should know about Scuba diving!